Switch to nesto | Get up to $4,300* cashback

 Trigger Rates

-The trigger rate on the variable-rate mortgage is reached when the fixed payment no longer covers the mortgage payment’s interest portion.
-The trigger rate occurs when no principal is paid down on your mortgage, leaving only the interest paid down while rates increase.
+The trigger rate on a variable-rate mortgage is reached when the fixed payment no longer covers the mortgage payment’s interest portion.
+This occurs when no principal is paid down on your mortgage, leaving only the interest paid down while rates increase.

 Once you hit your trigger rate before renewal, your lender may offer to re-adjust your mortgage payment, similar to renewal, to balance it back to where it should be.